Frequently Asked Questions for Alumni

 Since there are four hotel options, may I request a specific one or a specific room type?

 Requests for a specific hotel cannot be accommodated.
-Requests for specific types of rooms (twin or king bed) can be made, but we cannot guarantee that these requests will be accommodated.
+Requests for specific types of rooms (twin or king bed) were accepted in the December survey sent to Scholars.
+We cannot guarantee that these requests will be accommodated.

 Is travel funded?

 IIE will offer round-trip economy class airfare to alumni living outside of China who will be traveling to attend the Reunion.
 Dates must be inclusive of the Reunion, but arrival/departure can be before or after the event.
-You are responsible for booking lengths of stay that are representative of the limits of your visa.
-Please note that all such international flights must be booked through IIE, and reimbursement will not be available for international flights booked independently.
-IIE will reimburse alumni living inside China for certain travel costs incurred in traveling to the Reunion.
-IIE plans to send out communications in September 2025 with details on how to book travel to alumni who have registered and received a confirmation for the Reunion.
-Alumni may begin the flight booking process in late September through December 15, 2025, through an online booking process.
-All flights will be finalized by late January 2026, and the deadline for alumni to have completed flight booking with IIE is January 22, 2026.
-The deadline for alumni to submit receipts documenting travel expenses for reimbursement by IIE is May 31, 2026.
-Flights will not be booked outside of this time frame.
-IlE encourages alumni to complete all requirements and book travel as soon as possible to secure optimal flight times and transfers.
-All alumni, regardless of whether they book travel with lIE, must report their arrival and departure dates and times to lIE through IIE’s survey, by January 25, 2026.
-This survey will be shared in early January 2026.
-The deadline for alumni to submit receipts documenting travel expenses for reimbursement by IIE is May 31, 2026.
+You are responsible for ensuring you do not overstay your visa.
+Please note that all international flights must be booked through IIE, and reimbursement will not be available for international flights booked independently.
+IIE will reimburse alumni living inside China for certain travel costs.
+All international flights were finalized by the end of January, 2026.
+All alumni, regardless of whether they book travel with IIE, were required to report their arrival and departure dates and times to IIE through IIE’s survey, by January 25, 2026.
+For alumni traveling to the Reunion from within China, the deadline to submit receipts documenting travel expenses for reimbursement by IIE is May 31, 2026.
 For further questions about flights, please contact IIE at SSP-Stipends@iie.org.
 You are responsible for all other costs, including but not limited to, ground transportation between home and airport, Beijing airports and the hotel venue, visa (including transit) costs, any incidental costs during travel (including changing flights), and self-organized activities/excursions in Beijing.
 IIE will offer need-based support to eligible alumni requiring assistance with these costs.

 When should I return home?